KaruroChori/tauri-update-server/readme.md

 ## TODO
 - Accept suggestions from the client for a specific version.
-- Provide CLI via a separate tool to push new releases on the server.
+- ~~Provide CLI via a separate tool to push new releases on the server.~~ via an external tool [TUS-CLI](https://github.com/KaruroChori/taus-cli)
 - Custom callbacks for some of the failure events.
-- Async checks on the db to tag licences which are cheating.
+- ~~Async checks on the db to tag licences which are cheating.~~ via external tools

 ## ER Schema
 ![ER Schema](./docs/diagram.png)